• RegApp - Federated Login Services (FeLS)

 • Integration of external research communities

-Future developments plan the realization of an administration for project groups and their composition.
-A project group is to be regarded as a virtual network of user identities and accounts, also known as research community.
-The focus is on the implementation of the associated processes, such as the (de)provisioning of project groups, and the design and implementation of a meaningful rights/roles concept for managing the groups or their members.
-Since membership in a project group is the basis for authorization decisions, these memberships should be passed on to the corresponding service or community.
-Since not every connected service is able to perform user authorization, especially with regard to communities, user authorization will ultimately be available on the proxy side based on account properties or group memberships.
+RegApp provides a self-service solution for the administration of communities or project groups and their composition.
+A project group should be viewed here as a virtual network of user identities or accounts—a so-called research community.
+The focus is on implementing the associated processes, such as the (de)provisioning of project groups, and the design and implementation of a meaningful rights/roles concept for the administration of the groups and their members.
+Since membership in a project group forms the basis for authorization decisions, these memberships should be passed on to the corresponding service or community.
+Since not every connected service is capable of performing user authorization—particularly with regard to communities—user authorization will ultimately also be available on the proxy side based on account properties or group memberships.

-Following the AARC Blueprint Architecture, the RegApp will be further developed to facilitate the connection of research communities.
-Following this approach, the implementation of token translation services will enable advanced service integration through modern authentication methods and protocols such as OpenID Connect, an increasingly established standard.
-This ensures the openness of the system and the future-proof integration of additional data services.
-Establishing appropriate account linking procedures within RegApp enables the assignment of unique identities in a consistent and uniform manner to HPC clusters and any other connected service, regardless of the access used.
-Finally, RegApp sets the stage for cross-institutional integration of services and establishes group/role management for cross-regional and national communities with delegation mechanisms.
-The software is already being used and further developed in the Helmholtz project HIFIS and in the current bwIDM project of the state of Baden-Württemberg.
+RegApp is being further developed in line with the AARC Blueprint Architecture to facilitate the integration of research communities.
+Following this approach, the implementation of token translation services will enable expanded service integration through modern authentication methods and protocols such as OpenID Connect, an increasingly established standard.
+This ensures the system’s openness and the future-proof integration of additional data services.
+The establishment of appropriate account linking procedures within RegApp enables the assignment of unique identities to HPC clusters and any other connected service in a consistent and uniform manner, regardless of the access method used.
+Finally, RegApp lays the groundwork for cross-institutional integration of services and establishes group/role management for supraregional and national communities with delegation mechanisms.
+The software is already being used and further developed as part of the Helmholtz project HIFIS and the current bwIDM project of the State of Baden-Württemberg.

-The source code of RegApp is available via Git.
+The RegApp source code is available via Git.
 It is possible to launch a demo instance as a Docker container.
-The documentation is linked at the respective Git projects.
+The documentation is linked in the respective Git projects.

 Login Helmholtz-AAI